 Depending on the type of domestic violence offense you are charged with, the penalties can vary.
 Many domestic violence offenses are indictable crimes, which can carry a term of imprisonment.
 Even if you are convicted of a simple violation, the conviction can have serious consequences.

 Most individuals who are charged with Domestic Violence offenses receive an Order of Protection in favor of the complaining witness as early as the arraignment.
 Orders of Protection should be taken extremely seriously, as non-compliance can result in additional criminal charges.

 Additionally, it is not uncommon for a vengeful protected party to wield an Order of Protection as weapon.
 Unfortunately, an Order of Protection only works one way: it prevents the protected party from being contacted by the defendant.
 Nothing prevents the protected party from contacting the defendant.
 Therefore, defendants in domestic violence cases who have been issued orders of protection must be extremely careful not to answer text messages, phone calls, or other forms of communication from the protected party – to do so would be to commit an additional crime.

 Even if you are not facing specific criminal charges but are facing a possible Order of Protection, it is important to understand that such an order can impact your ability to see your children, and it can change your relationship with your family members and friends.
-Violating a restraining order — even if you do not believe it was issued legitimately — can result in substantial fines and jail time.
+Violating a restraining order — even if you do not believe it was issued legitimately — can result in criminal corrections, substantial fines and jail time.